JMHeartley/dTree-Seed/README.md

 ### 💾 Data
-The `data` object should be an array of objects with at least these properties:
+The `data` object should be an array of objects, each of which should have these properties:
 ```javascript
 [{
         id: number;